-The artist Kashif, is a hugely influential producer, writer and performer.
+The artist Kashif, was a hugely influential producer, writer and performer.

-He is responsible for many of the best known Soul songs spanning the last 30 years or so.
+He was responsible for many of the best known Soul songs spanning the last 30 years or so.

 These songs include hits for Evelyn King (‘I’m In Love’ & ‘Love Come Down’), Howard Johnson (’So Fine’ & ‘Keepin’ Love New’), Melba Moore (‘Underlove’), George Benson (‘Inside Love’) and Tavares (‘Loveline’).